-In 1841 Henderson.
-(January 20) from Warren: Mason from Tazewell and Menard: Piatt, (January 27) from DeWitt and Macon: Grundy, (February 17) from La Salle: Kendall.
-(February 19) from La Salle and Kane; Richland, (February 24) from Clay and Lawrence: and Woodford.
-(February 27) from McLean and Tazewell, were given their present boundaries, and the following eight counties, Clay, Kane, La Salle, Lawrence.
-McLean.
-Menard, Tazewell and Warren, were reduced to their present limits.
+In 1841, Henderson, (January 20) from Warren; Mason from Tazewell and Menard; Piatt, (January 27) from DeWitt and Macon; Grundy, (February 17) from LaSalle; Kendall, (February 19) from LaSalle and Kane; Richland, (February 24) from Clay and Lawrence; and Woodford, (February 27) from McLean and Tazewell, were given their present boundaries, and the following eight counties, Clay, Kane, LaSalle, Lawrence, McLean, Menard, Tazewell and Warren, were reduced to their present limits.

-In 1843. four new counties were created: Massac.
-(February 8) from Pope and Johnson: Moultrie, (February 16) from Shelby and Macon: Cumberland, (March 2) from Coles: and Pulaski, (March 3) from Johnson and Alexander, were given their present boundaries.
-Pope, Johnson, Shelby.
-Macon and Alexander were reduced to their present limits.
-In 1845, (February 16) part of Morgan was added to Cass: (February 26)
+In 1843, four new counties were created: Massac, (February 8) from Pope and Johnson; Moultrie, (February 16) from Shelby and Macon; Cumberland, (March 2) from Coles; and Pulaski, (March 3) from Johnson and Alexander, were given their present boundaries.
+Pope, Johnson, Shelby, Macon, and Alexander were reduced to their present limits.

-In 1845, (February 16) part of Morgan was added to Cass: (February 26) part of DeWitt was added to Logan: the line between Fulton and Peoria was re-adjusted (February 28), but no new counties were created.
+In 1845, (February 16) part of Morgan was added to Cass; (February 26) part of DeWitt was added to Logan; the line between Fulton and Peoria was re-adjusted (February 28), but no new counties were created.

-In 1847.
-Saline, (February 25) from Gallatin, was given its present boundaries and (February 20) territory was added to Hardin.
+In 1847, Saline, (February 25) from Gallatin, was given its present boundaries and (February 20) territory was added to Hardin.
 By these two acts, Gallatin was reduced to its present limits, and with the act of January 8, 1840, changing the eastern boundary of Pope, Hardin was given its present boundaries.

-In 1856.
-Kankakee.
-(February 11) from Iroquois and Will. was given its present boundaries except that two townships (30 and 21 north, 9 east). were added to the western part.
-February 14, 1855.
+In 1856, Kankakee, (February 11) from Iroquois and Will, was given its present boundaries except that two townships (30 and 21 north, 9 east), were added to the western part, February 14, 1885.
 The act creating Kankakee reduced Iroquois and Will to their present limits.